 At the workshops, school leaders hear from experts about how to better communicate, build relationships, manage data, and deal with news media.
 In small groups, they discuss problems such as teacher morale and effective student discipline.
 They're asked to think about keeping their lives in balance and to reflect on their actions and decisions rather than just rush through the school day.

 Leadership is a paramount theme.
-"The workshop series enables the new leaders to expand their understanding of what effective leadership is," said Harris, who conducts the workshops with Wayne Tripp, a newly named Fellow, who is a retired superintendent of Salem (Va.)
-City Schools.
-Last year, for the first time, they added a new associate: Sharon Richardson, also a retired school administrator.
+"The workshop series enables the new leaders to expand their understanding of what effective leadership is," said Harris, who conducts the workshops with Wayne Tripp, a retired superintendent of Salem (Va.)
+City Schools and Sharon Richardson, a retired school administrator.

 "Trial and error, decades ago, was how we did it," said Cannaday, who earned a doctoral degree in education administration from Virginia Tech in 1990.
 "Now there are higher risks associated with error.
 The clientele we serve are less forgiving of errors."